Upcoming Events

 To fully leverage the emergent science of adolescence to optimize youth thriving, the framing of “the new education architecture” needs to push against the traditional boundaries all of us use to close off schools from the broader ecosystem – official definitions of students and staff, classrooms and buildings, school day and school year, and student and school success measures.
 The best way to do this is to look beyond static well-being indicators (e.g., academic progress) and their associated systems (e.g., schools) and community demographics (e.g., poverty) to embrace three multifaceted, dynamic concepts: Adolescence.
 Thriving.
 Learning Ecosystems.

-Join us for a conversation with leading researchers across these three topics.
-In this 75-minute virtual event, Dr. Tom Akiva, University of Pittsburgh; Dr. Shawn Ginwright, Harvard Graduate School of Education; and Dr. Joanna Williams, Search Institute and the National Scientific Council on Adolescence will discuss their research and the intersections between these three concepts.
+In this 75-minute virtual event, Dr. Tom Akiva, University of Pittsburgh; Dr. Shawn Ginwright, Harvard Graduate School of Education; and Dr. Joanna Williams, Search Institute and the National Scientific Council on Adolescence discussed their research and the intersections between these three concepts.

 Exploring how a deep understanding of what it takes for young people and adults to thrive can galvanize our commitment to creating healthy and equitable systems and ecosystems that optimize learning and development.